Colorrr34/Colorrr34/README.md

 I love the vast avaiability of resources in the software development field and am currently working my best to expand my skillset and deepening my knowledge.

-I have built two fullstack projects for now (Please check below for the project section).
-In the mean time, I am learning Go and I am a building a project with it.
+I have built two fullstack projects with JavaScript and TypeScript.
+I have finished a CLI tool project with Golang and I am going to build an journal app trying to use Golang on backend an Typescript react for the Frontend Interface.

 ## Skills (Current):